 Hey there!

 It’s been a while since I’ve had a truly funny story to tell.
-But this one came to me this year in an epiphany about l12_Honeymoons_Cover-page-001ove.
+But this one came to me this year in an epiphany about love.

 There’s no magic formula to finding love but there are a crap-load of self-help books out there to suggest there is.